v-p-b/squid-havewemet/README.md

 * Performance benchmarks, optimization
 * Other DB backends?
 * Caching is now globally disabled in Squid, but I don't think this is necessary, as deny_info behavior is related to the external_acl TTL setting not the regular cache.
+* Properly resolve parser differentials when handling CONNECT requests with netlocs and GET's with full URL's

 Security
 --------